-- Level 1: Unadjusted quoted prices in active markets for identical financial assets or liabilities - Level 2: Other valuation techniques where the inputs are based on significant observable factors - Level 3: Other valuation techniques where the inputs are based on significant unobservable market data
+Level 1: Unadjusted quoted prices in active markets for identical financial assets or liabilities

+Level 2: Other valuation techniques where the inputs are based on significant observable factors

+Level 3: Other valuation techniques where the inputs are based on significant unobservable market data

-Group Date of valuation Level 1 31 March 2021 £ Level 2 31 March 2021 £ Level 3 31 March 2021 £ Financial liabilities ~ · ~ ~ ~ Interest swaps contracts 31 March 2021 - 26,185,456 - Group Date of valuation Level 1 Level 2 Level 3 31 March 2020 31 March 2020 31 March 2020 £ £ £ £ Financial liabilities Interest swaps contracts 31 March 2020 - 36,787,056 -
+Date of valuation Level 1 31 March 2022 Level 2 31 March 2022 Level 3 31 March 2022

+£ £ £ £

+Financial liabilities

+Interest swaps contracts 31 March 2022 - 4,863,715 -

+Date of valuation Level 1 Level 2 Level 3

+31 March 2021 31 March 2021 31 March 2021

+£ £ £ £

+Financial liabilities •

+Interest swaps contracts 31 March 2021 - 26,185,456 -

-The derivative financial liabilities are classified as level 2 of the fair value hierarchy because they valued using techniques that are based upon quoted rates in an active market for instruments.
+The interest swaps contracts are classified as level 2 of the fair value hierarchy because they valued using techniques that are based upon quoted rates in an active market for similar properties.
 Where such information is not available the directors consider information from variety of sources including:

-- current prices in an active market for properties of different nature or recent prices of instruments in less active markets, adjusted to reflect those differences; - discounted cash flow projections based on reliable estimates of future cash flows; and - capitalised income projections based upon a property's estimated net market income, and a capitalised rate derived from an analysis of market evidence.
+- quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets or liabilities in markets that are not active; and - capitalised income projections based upon an asset's estimated net market income, and a capitalised rate derived from an analysis of market evidence.